-Clearance and Settlement:
+Clearance and Settlement: Depository Trust Company

+Trading Day:

-Trading Day: A day on which the respective principal securities markets for all of the stocks comprising the reference asset (the published by the sponsor
+A day on which the respective principal securities markets for all of the stocks comprising the reference asset (the the sponsor.

-"reference asset constituent stocks") are scheduled to be open for trading, the sponsor of the reference asset (the "sponsor") is scheduled to be open for business and the reference asset is expected to be calculated and
+"reference asset constituent stocks") are scheduled to be open for trading, the sponsor of the reference asset (the "sponsor") is scheduled to be open for business and the reference asset is expected to be calculated and published by the accompanying product prospectus supplement, as modified by this pricing supplement.